wq/wq/docs/app/outbox.js.md

 #### `outbox.init(config)`

 `outbox.init()` configures the outbox with the necessary information to communicate with a web service.
 The outbox will automatically re-use the `service`, `formatKeyword`, `defaults`, and `debug`, parameters provided to [wq/store.js].
-The list of outbox-specifig options is described below:
+The list of outbox-specific options is described below:

 name | purpose
 -----|---------